CorBer/waveSharp/README.md

 # waveSharp 0.2 prototype released (2023-01-31)
 Available at https://github.com/CorBer/waveSharp/releases/tag/v0_2 <br>

-# please report issues
-Although several hundred people have downloaded the freeware only a few have submitted issues/discussions. <br>
-report your issues using https://github.com/CorBer/waveSharp/issues

 # made by
 The development of the 0.2 release of waveSharp was done by Cor Berrevoets